Letter graphs and geometric grid classes of permutations: Proof of the Main Result

 If we had an isomorphism $\psi\st V(G_\pi) \to V(\Gamma_D(w))$ before the relettering, then after the relettering, by a very slight abuse of notation, we view this also as an isomorphism $\psi\st V(G_\pi)\to V(\Gamma_{D^\gridded}(w^\gridded))$.
 We may do so because the relettering does not affect the letter graph or its labels at all: we have

 and

-Once we have done this relettering and have achieved the one cell per letter property, since we are assuming that $\pi$ has only trivial monotone intervals, Proposition~\ref{prop-4-dist} implies that entries of the same letter ``read in the same order'' in the following sense.
-For each letter $a\in\Sigma^\gridded$, the entries encoded by $a$ all lie in a single cell of $\pi^\gridded$.
-If these entries have indices $i_1<i_2<\cdots<i_s$, then we have
+As we are assuming that~$\pi$ has only trivial monotone intervals, once we have done this relettering (to achieve the one cell per letter property), Proposition~\ref{prop-4-dist} implies that entries of the same letter ``read in the same order'' in the following sense.
+For each letter~$a\in\Sigma^\gridded$, the entries encoded by~$a$ all lie in a single cell of~$\pi^\gridded$.
+If these entries have indices ${i_1<i_2<\cdots<i_s}$, then we have

-If $s\ge 3$, then this follows from Proposition~\ref{prop-4-dist}, while if $s\le 2$, then it is trivial.
+This follows from Proposition~\ref{prop-4-dist} for~$s\ge 3$, and is trivial for~$s\le 2$.

-If ${\psi(i_1)<\cdots<\psi(i_s)}$, then these entries are encoded from left to right in the word $w$, while if ${\psi(i_s)<\cdots<\psi(i_1)}$, then they are encoded from right to left.
+If ${\psi(i_1)<\cdots<\psi(i_s)}$, then these entries are encoded from left to right in the word~$w$, while if~${\psi(i_s)<\cdots<\psi(i_1)}$, then they are encoded from right to left.
 We refer to this order as the \emph{horizontal reading order of the letter}.
 If there is only one entry encoded by some letter, then we may choose the horizontal reading order arbitrarily to be either left-to-right or right-to-left.

-Moreover, since these entries form a monotone subsequence of $\pi$ (because they lie together in a single cell of the monotonically gridded permutation $\pi^\gridded$), they are also encoded in $w$ either from bottom to top or from top to bottom.
+Moreover, since the entries encoded by $a$ form a monotone subsequence of~$\pi$ (because they lie together in a single cell of the monotonically gridded permutation $\pi^\gridded$), they are also encoded in $w$ either from bottom to top or from top to bottom.
 We refer to this order as the \emph{vertical reading order of the letter}.
-(Again, if there is only one such entry, its vertical reading order may be chosen arbitrarily.)
-Note that the vertical (resp., horizontal) reading order of a letter is completely determined by its horizontal (resp., vertical) reading order and the sign of the cell in which the entries encoded by that letter lie; for example, if the entries encoded by some letter lie in a decreasing cell and are encoded from bottom to top, then this means that they are also encoded from right to left.
+(Again, if there is only one such entry, then its vertical reading order may be chosen arbitrarily.)
+Note that the vertical (resp., horizontal) reading order of a letter is completely determined by its horizontal (resp., vertical) reading order together with the sign of the cell in which the entries encoded by that letter lie; for example, if the entries encoded by some letter lie in a decreasing cell and are encoded from bottom to top, then this means that they are also encoded from right to left.

 We refer to the combination of the horizontal and vertical reading orders of a letter as simply the \emph{reading order of the letter}.
 By our comments above, if we have the one cell per letter property, then the reading order of a letter is completely determined by its horizontal or vertical reading order and the sign of the cell in which the entries encoded by that letter lie.